Aleksneezo/Dmarket-no-GUI/README.md

-# 🧩 DMarket Float & Profit Tracker — Standalone Browser Extension
+# 🧩 DMarket No GUI - Float & Profit Tracker, inventory manager — Standalone Browser Extension

-Fully autonomous browser extension (Chrome / Brave / Edge / Opera) inspired by **[cyberbebebe/cs2-profit-checker](https://github.com/cyberbebebe/cs2-profit-checker)**.
+Fully autonomous browser extension (Chrome / Brave / Edge / Opera) by Neezo and Cyberbebebe**(https://github.com/cyberbebebe)**.

 > **IMPORTANT:** This extension **DOES NOT REQUIRE Python, Flask, or running any scripts**.
 Everything works 100% locally inside your browser!